The Very Best of The Smiths

-The Very Best of The Smiths is a compilation album by English rock band The Smiths.
+The Very Best of The Smiths is a compilation album of songs by the English rock band the Smiths.
 It was released in June 2001 by WEA in Europe, without consent or input from the band.
 It reached number 30 on the UK Albums Chart.
 The album was not released in the United States.

-About the album
+Background

-After Singles (1995), the previous Smiths compilation album that WEA (now the Warner Music Group) had issued, went out of print in Europe, Australia and Taiwan, the record company decided to revamp the package slightly and release it under the name The Very Best of The Smiths.
-WEA scrambled the running order and added five tracks, and enticed the record buyers with the incentive of digital remastering.
+After Singles (1995), the previous Smiths compilation album that WEA (now the Warner Music Group) had issued, went out of print in Europe, Australia and Taiwan, the record company decided to revamp the package slightly and release it under the name The Very Best of the Smiths.
+WEA rearranged the running order, added five tracks and enticed the record buyers with the incentive of digital remastering.

-The album was widely criticised by the British music press, who, after stopping to praise the actual music, went on to condemn what they saw as a money grabbing exercise.
+The album was widely criticised by the British music press, who, after stopping to praise the actual music, went on to condemn what they saw as a money-grabbing exercise.
 They were quickly joined by singer Morrissey and guitarist Johnny Marr, who distanced themselves from the album, stating they had had no input whatsoever and that it should be ignored by fans.
 Both ridiculed the cover design and Marr additionally denounced the sound quality.

-In the tradition of other Smiths compilations which largely overlapped except for a few songs, this album does contain two versions not available on any other of The Smiths' albums: the single mix of "Ask" and the 7-inch edit of "Last Night I Dreamt That Somebody Loved Me".
-The Singles compilation used the album versions of these songs.
+In the tradition of other Smiths compilations which largely overlapped except for a few songs, this album does contain two versions that had not been previously available on any of the Smiths' other albums: the single mix of "Ask" and the 7-inch edit of "Last Night I Dreamt That Somebody Loved Me".
+The Singles compilation had used the album versions of these songs.

 Cover

-The sleeve for The Very Best of The Smiths features Charles Hawtrey of Carry On fame, one of Morrissey's favourite actors (he wrote an obituary of him in the NME).
-The band members had no say in the cover, which has been described as "an adman's approximation of a Smiths cover" by Mojo magazine.
+The sleeve for The Very Best of The Smiths features Charles Hawtrey of Carry On fame, one of Morrissey's favourite actors, for whom he wrote an obituary in the NME.
+The band members had no say in the cover, which was described as "an adman's approximation of a Smiths cover" by Mojo magazine.

 Track listing

 All songs written by Morrissey/Marr.
-Songs marked "*" are exclusive to this compilation.
+Songs marked "*" were exclusive to this compilation at the time of release.